 Updated 05.01.2021:

 LEI is a 20-digit unique code to identify parties to financial transactions worldwide.
-Following the global financial crisis, the Legal Entity Identifier (LEI) code is conceived at the initiative of ‘Group of 20, financial stability Board’.
+Following the global financial crisis, the Legal Entity Identifier (LEI) code is conceived at the initiative of the ‘Group of 20, financial stability Board’.
 In the US and Europe, the regulations require the use of LEIs to uniquely identify counterparties to transactions in regulatory reporting.

-The LEI will serve as a proof of identity for a financial entity, help to abide by regulatory requirements, facilitate transaction reporting to Trade Repositories.
+The LEI will serve as a proof of identity for a financial entity, help to abide by regulatory requirements, and facilitate transaction reporting to Trade Repositories.
 The Public authorities in their jurisdictions rely on the LEI to evaluate risk, take corrective steps and, if required, minimize market abuse, and improve the accuracy of financial data.

-LEIs are issued by “Local Operating Units” (LOUs) of the Global LEI System endorsed by the Regulatory oversight Committee and LOUs accredited by the LEI foundation.
+LEIs are issued by “Local Operating Units” (LOUs) of the Global LEI System endorsed by the Regulatory Oversight Committee and LOUs accredited by the LEI foundation.
 Some of these registries serve a given country while others offer services to entities worldwide.
 In India, Legal Entity Identifier India Limited (LEIL) which is a wholly-owned Subsidiary of the Clearing Corporation of India Ltd (CCIL) established as a Local Operating Unit (LOU).
-The entity which wants to register LEI will be required to submit the necessary documents including Board Resolution and/or Power of Attorney in the format as specified by LEIL.
+The entity that wants to register LEI will be required to submit the necessary documents including Board Resolution and/or Power of Attorney in the format as specified by LEIL.

 The Reserve Bank of India vide circular RBI/2016-17/314 FMRD.FMID No.14/11.01.007/2-16-17 dated June 01, 2017, has mandated the implementation of the LEI system for all participants in the Over-the-Counter (OTC) markets for Rupee Interest Rate derivatives, foreign currency derivatives, and credit derivatives in India, in a phased manner.
-As per RBI’s above communiqué (dated Nov2, 2017) all corporate bank borrowers having total fund-based and non-fund based exposure of 5 crores and above to obtain Legal Entity Identifier (LEI) registration in a phased manner and capture the same in the Central Repository of Information on Large Credits (CRILCS).
+As per RBI’s above communiqué (dated Nov2, 2017) all corporate bank borrowers having total fund-based and non-fund-based exposure of 5 crores and above to obtain Legal Entity Identifier (LEI) registration in a phased manner and capture the same in the Central Repository of Information on Large Credits (CRILCS).
 Accordingly, banks were asked to advise their large corporate borrowers to obtain LEI.
 In the initial phase, borrowers having total exposures of above Rs.50 crore were asked to obtain LEI and subsequently, borrowers of 5 crores and above were asked to obtain LEI in the phased manner.
 As per RBI direction Borrowers who do not obtain LEI as per the schedule are not to be granted renewal/enhancement of credit facilities.
-“This will facilitate the assessment of aggregate borrowing by corporate groups, and monitoring of the financial profile of an entity/group.
+“This will facilitate the assessment of aggregate borrowing by corporate groups and monitoring of the financial profile of an entity/group.
 This requirement will be implemented in a calibrated, but time-bound manner” it said.

 Payment transactions: